10 Best Mattresses for Back Pain in 2026: Doctor Recommendations

 Mattresses with good spinal support maintain your spine in a neutral position, helping to ease stress on your back.

 The mattress you sleep on influences the curve of your spine.
-And a curved or misaligned spine can lead to serious musculoskeletal problems.11 This research found that a medium mattress is best for keeping your spine supported and aligned when lying on your back, which can help soothe back pain and pressure.
+And a curved or misaligned spine can lead to serious musculoskeletal problems.10 This research found that a medium mattress is best for keeping your spine supported and aligned when lying on your back, which can help soothe back pain and pressure.
+You can find more mattresses offering great spinal support in our roundup of the best orthopedic mattresses.

 Sleeping position